 Once you define your niche and your people, talk the talk, walk the walk, have fun but most of all, be honest.

-This will give you a serious boost and edge over your competitors.
+This will give you a serious edge over your competitors.
 Realize while you’ve given the campaign your all, you still won’t win over 100% of your target audience and that’s okay.
 You’re still a powerful tool.